truzo/tomango-2018/site/content/blog/branding-and-rebranding-how-to-roll-out-a-new-brand-identity.md

 title: "Branding and rebranding - how to roll out a new brand identity"
 author: "mark"
 date: 2013-06-21 10:07:40
-excerpt: How to effectively manage rolling out a new brand identity blog/categories:
+description: How to effectively manage rolling out a new brand identity blog/categories:
  - latest-news
 ---